 Ahead of the collapse, my department had been working closely with the Civil Aviation Authority and several departments across Whitehall to prepare contingency plans, and the response has been swift and substantial.
 To put this into context, this is the largest operation of its kind ever undertaken, and has meant that the CAA has essentially set up one of the UK’s largest airlines to conduct this operation.
 To give Members a sense of the scale, we have put arrangements in place to bring back 110,000 people to the UK, which requires 700 flights over a two-week period and a maximum of 35 aircraft in operation at one time.
 The CAA is working with 27 different airlines, and more than 200 CAA staff are working on the project, with thousands more in partner organisations.
 There are over 40 airports involved, in the UK, around the Mediterranean and beyond.
 It has required 267 coaches, carrying over 13,000 passengers.
 So far there have been over 39,000 calls to our customer service centre, all swiftly answered by more than 250 call-centre staff.
 There have been over 1 million unique visitors to a dedicated website—monarch.caa.co.uk—and 7 million page views.
 Furthermore, more than 1 million people have been reached through our Facebook promotion.
 There have been 10 government departments and agencies involved, including the FCO in London and our extensive diplomatic and consular network in those affected countries.

-I have seen at first hand the work being done across Government and the CAA to make this operation a success, and spoken to some of the passengers who have returned to the UK on government flights.
-I have been hugely impressed by what I have seen and we have had a very strong response from passengers, with many praising the CAA and Government themselves for a well-organised and professional response.
+I have seen at first hand the work being done across government and by the CAA to make this operation a success, and spoken to some of the passengers who have returned to the UK on government flights.
+I have been hugely impressed by what I have seen and we have had a very strong response from passengers, with many praising the CAA and the Government themselves for a well-organised and professional response.

 Normally, the CAA’s responsibility for bringing passengers back would extend only to those customers whose trips were covered by ATOL.
 However, this is the largest airline failure in UK history and there would have been insufficient capacity in the commercial aviation market to enable passengers to get home on other airlines.
 The danger was that we would have seen tens of thousands of passengers abroad with no easy means of returning to the UK.
 I therefore instructed the CAA to ensure that all those currently abroad were offered an alternative flight home.
 As of last night, around 80,000 passengers have returned to the UK, almost three-quarters of the total number who were abroad at the time of the collapse.
 We have also deployed teams of government officials to overseas airports to provide advice and assistance to passengers.
 Despite robust plans and their success so far, this is a hugely distressing situation for all concerned.
 Obviously, one of my top priorities has been to help those passengers abroad get safely back to the UK and our hearts also go out to those passengers who had lost advance bookings as a result of the collapse.

-In addition to supporting passengers, we have also been working across Government to ensure that the almost 2,000 former Monarch employees receive the support they need.
+In addition to supporting passengers, we have been working across government to ensure that the almost 2,000 former Monarch employees receive the support they need.
 I am pleased to report that airlines have already been directly appealing to Monarch’s former employees.
 For instance, Virgin Atlantic is offering a fast-track recruitment process for cabin crew and pilots, and easyJet has invited applications for 500 cabin crew vacancies.
 EasyJet is also calling for direct-entry captains or first officers who meet captain qualifications.
 All former Monarch employees will have received information from Jobcentre Plus outlining the support available to them.
 In total, Jobcentre Plus has pulled together a list of more than 6,300 vacancies across the major UK-based airlines—more than three times the number of people made redundant—which will help former Monarch employees remain in the airline industry.

 The Aviation Minister has been in contact with those Members whose constituencies will have been hardest hit by these job losses, and given assurances that we will work with the industry to offer what support we can.
 However, I am also aware of the duty the Government have to the taxpayer, and while affected passengers have been told they will not have to pay to be flown back to the UK, we have entered into discussions with several third parties with a view to recovering some of the costs of this operation.